Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Two-loop calculation

-Once $\kappa_{\lambda}^{(2)}$ is known at the OS scheme, we can study how our findings for the 3-3-1 EFT in the alignment scenario are modified.
+Once $\kappa_{\lambda}^{(2)}$ is known on the OS scheme, we can study how our findings for the 3-3-1 EFT in the alignment scenario are modified.
 In order to make this comparison, we will define $\kappa_{\lambda}^{\rm{NLO}}$ to be the trilinear higgs couplings modifier evaluated up to one-loop order, which we have considered in this manuscript up to this point.
 When two-loop corrections are also included, we obtain $\kappa_{\lambda}^{\rm{NNLO}}$.

 In \cref{fig:kappa_final-331-twoloop} (left) we show the effect of including two-loop corrections for $\kappa_{\lambda}$.
-As can be easily seen, larger values are attained for $m_{A}\ll m_{H}\sim m_{H^{\pm}}$, which can reach up to 3.5.
+As can be easily seen, larger values are achieved for $m_{A}\ll m_{H}\sim m_{H^{\pm}}$, which can reach 3.5.
 This should be compared against \cref{fig:kappa_final-A}, where the same pattern emerges but $\kappa_{\lambda}$ is at most 2.4.
 Thus, when including the two-loop corrections, one can obtain values up to $45\%$ larger.
 We quantify this feature by showing in \cref{fig:kappa_final-331-twoloop} (right) the ratio between the NNLO and NLO contributions.
-It should be noticed that not only the region $m_{A}\ll m_{H}\sim m_{H^{\pm}}$ allows the largest values for $\kappa_{\lambda}^{\rm{NLO}}$, but it also maximizes the contribution from two-loop corrections.
+Not only does the region $m_{A}\ll m_{H}\sim m_{H^{\pm}}$ allow the highest values for $\kappa_{\lambda}^{\rm{NLO}}$, but it also maximizes the contribution of two-loop corrections.

-We have also performed an analysis for the 2HDM Types I and II, findings similar results from~\cite{Bahl:2022jnx}.
+We have also performed an analysis for the 2HDM Types I and II, finding similar results from~\cite{Bahl:2022jnx}.